jmrod4/jmrod4tools/ruby/ruby_patterns.markdown

 ruby_patterns
 =============

-some examples and notes about design of ruby programs
+some examples and notes about design of ruby programs making emphasis in design patterns

 General Principles
 ------------------